 Indigenous Approaches to Problem Gambling Prevention

 Indigenous communities across Quebec have developed prevention programs rooted in traditional healing practices and collective wisdom, recognizing that addressing problem gambling requires more than conventional approaches.
+Research has documented the effectiveness of culturally adapted interventions, with studies showing that indigenous healing practices integrated into problem gambling prevention programs lead to higher engagement and better outcomes than mainstream treatment models alone (Williams et al., 2021).
 These initiatives center on restoring balance and connection rather than simply treating symptoms.

 Cultural activities form the foundation of many prevention strategies.
 Traditional ceremonies, land-based practices, and artistic expression help individuals reconnect with their identity and purpose.
 When people feel rooted in their culture and community, they often find healthier ways to navigate stress and uncertainty.